HIV/AIDS in Uganda: History

 Some residents in southern Uganda believe that Tanzanian soldiers introduced HIV/AIDS into the region during the 1979 Uganda–Tanzania War, spreading the disease by having sex with civilians.

-An overarching policy known as "ABC", which consisted of abstinence, monogamy, and condoms, was set up with the aim of helping to curb the spread of AIDS in Uganda, where HIV infections reached epidemic proportions in the 1980s.
-The prevalence of HIV began to decline in the late 1980s and continued throughout the 1990s.
+An overarching policy known as "ABC", which consisted of abstinence, monogamy (be faithful), and condoms, was set up with the aim of helping to curb the spread of AIDS in Uganda, where HIV infections reached epidemic proportions in the 1980s.
+The prevalence of HIV began to decline in the late 1980s and continued to decline throughout the 1990s.
 Between 1991 and 2007, HIV prevalence rates declined dramatically.
 Various claims have been made on the extent of these declines, but mathematical models estimated falls from about 15 percent in 1991 to about 6 percent in 2007.